-I moved to the Walla Walla Valley from Portland, Oregon and opened Calligraphica, my calligraphy and design studio in 1982.
+I came to the Walla Walla Valley from Portland, Oregon in 1976 and opened Calligraphica, my calligraphy and design studio in 1982.

 My first calligraphy classes were as a high school student in Portland, a great center of the art form.
 The love of letters in their infinite variety and possibility has remained a constant, and runs through all my creative work.
 Wonderful teachers have entered my life in workshops & classes: Jenny Groat, Gottfried Pott, Stan Knight, Marilyn Reaves, William Stewart and Annie Cicale, among others.
 Michael McPherson was my first calligraphy teacher; Jenny Groat my most influential mentor.
 Both were students of Lloyd Reynolds at Reed College, though 25 years apart.
 Reynolds’ life and work have always been an inspiration.